justinpombrio/synless/doc/walkthrough.md

 This node has yet another kind of children: it contains a list of zero or more nodes of sort Statement.
 Nodes like this are called _listy_.
 So altogether, there are three kinds of nodes:

-- **Fixed**, when there are a fixed number of children, all of (potentially) different sorts.
+- **Fixed**, when there are a fixed number of children, that have (potentially) different sorts.
 - **Listy**, when there is a list of children, all of the same sort.
-- **Texty**, where the node consists of text.
+- **Texty**, where the node just contains text.

 How a listy node should be displayed depends on how many elements it has, and its notation reflects that.
 Here, we're saying that:

-- if there are no statements, don't print anything;
+- `zero`: if there are no statements, don't print anything;
-- if there is exactly one statement, print it; and
+- `one`: if there is exactly one statement, print it; and
-- if there are two or more statements, separate them by semicolons and newlines.
+- `many`: if there are two or more statements, separate them by semicolons and newlines.

 ### String, Macro, and Args Nodes

-Those nodes have introduced all the concepts.
-If you're curious, here are the rest of the node types we'll need to write "hello world" (and if not, you can skip this section):
+Those nodes have introduced all the important concepts.
+If you're curious, here are the rest of the node types we'll need to write "hello world".
+And if you're not curious, you can skip this section.

     node string {
         name: "string constant"